julian-molina/Documentation/index.md

 If you prefer following illustrated written instructions, you may go straight to the written *[getting started](suite-step-0.html)* guide.

-## About this Documentation

-This is the documentation site for the Superalgos Project, as described [on the website](https://superalgos.org/), and it's in a permanent work-in-progress state, pretty much like the Superalgos software itself.
-Once you are up and running with Superalgos, the documentation covers all concepts managed by the system.

-## Support

-If you have any questions or issues running the system or need help getting started, ask for help in the <a href="https://t.me/superalgoscommunity" rel="nofollow" rel="noopener" target="_blank">Community Telegram</a>.
-We love it when people show up just to say hi, or offer feedback.
+If you have any questions or issues running the system, or need help getting started, please ask for help in the <a href="https://t.me/superalgoscommunity" rel="nofollow" rel="noopener" target="_blank">Community Telegram</a>.
+We love it when people show up to say hi, or offer feedback as well.
+Also, the community is the place where you want to be to stay up to date with recent developments and with what is cooking for the next release.
+It's also the place where users discuss building strategies, share work in progress, and help each other learn faster.
+Don't be shy!
+Drop by, say hi, tell us how you are using Superalgos, or let us know if you are missing any features.

-## Beta Stage Notice

-This is a pre-release in beta stage.
-The system is under heavy development.
-We appreciate your help in testing the system and [reporting issues](suite-how-to-report-a-bug.html) you may experience.
-We will keep improving user experience with your feedback.
+## About Superalgos

+Superalgos is quickly turning into a large system managing each of the important concepts that make up trading intelligence.
+Learn more about the project and system features <a href="https://superalgos.org" target="_blank">on the home page</a>.